Mad Men episode 710 – “The Forecast”

 The Showrunner’s Son

 I, for one, am glad that Glen Bishop has returned.
-I think that the actor has turned into a good-looking dude and I like the character’s self-righteous justification for enlisting in the Army, even if his main reason for doing so is to hide his college flunking.
-His scenes with Betty are awkward, but I think that it’s realistic, the awkwardness.
+I think that the actor has turned into a good-looking dude and I like the character’s self-righteous justification for enlisting in the Army, even if his main reason is to hide his failings as a college student.
+His scenes with Betty are awkward, but the awkwardness is realistic.
 I have a hunch that he’ll die, either in training or in combat, some time before the finale and Sally will be forever changed.